 I earned my BS in Biochemistry at XXXX.
 Since then, I have been working hard to prepare for dental school.
 I took a dental waxing class at night at XXXX and related science courses.
 I am especially interested in the chemical degradation of composite restorative materials used in dental practice.
 Nothing excites me more than the quest for less toxic material, especially suitable for sensitive patients and children.
 Since February 2016, I have worked as a Laboratory Manager at XXXX Medical School, Biomedical Research Building, XXXX Lab.
 Previously, I was a laboratory assistant.

 So far, the highest moments of my life in America have been shadowing a pediatric dentist.
 I am a single mother of a beautiful little girl who is now three years old.
 Even before becoming a mother, I fantasized about Pediatric Dentistry.
 Since I have been with my little girl, my high degree of particular motivation in this area has grown constantly.
 If allowed to prove myself in your program, I anticipate it would not be long before I seek additional training in Pediatric Dentistry.

-I have been serving alongside Dr. XXXX, since this past February, 2017, at XXXX Dental Office in Brentwood, CA, where I have the privilege of greeting and preparing patients for dental examinations, observing and learning about dental procedures, etc. Previously, I served as a Shadow Intern at the XXXX Dental Office.
-I also worked as a Medical assistant at Dr. XXXX’s Internal Medicine Clinic greeting and preparing patients for health examinations.
-I have passion in my soul, compassion in my heart, and talent in talent my hands.
-I adore research, a hard worker who is persistent, I am proud of the fact that I became a full-time principle investigator before I even graduated from college.
+I have been serving alongside Dr. XXXX since February 2017 at XXXX Dental Office in Brentwood, CA, where I have the privilege of greeting and preparing patients for dental examinations, observing and learning about dental procedures, etc. Previously, I served as a Shadow Intern at the XXXX Dental Office.
+I also worked as a Medical assistant at Dr. XXXX’s Internal Medicine Clinic, greeting and preparing patients for health examinations.
+I have passion in my soul, compassion in my heart, and talent in my hands.
+I adore research, a persistent hard worker; I am proud that I became a full-time principal investigator before graduating from college.

 I thank you.